sveltejs/kit/documentation/docs/14-types.md

 ### @sveltejs/kit

 All APIs in SvelteKit are fully typed.
-The following types can be imported from `@sveltejs/kit`:
+The following types are defined by `@sveltejs/kit`:

 **TYPES**